Mature Masculine

 Spirituality is the Magician's recognition that there is more to reality than what can be seen, measured, or understood rationally.

 This is not escapism or denial of the material world.
-True spirituality includes and embraces ordinary life while recognizing its deeper dimensions.
+Real spirituality includes ordinary life while recognizing what runs beneath it.

 In the World, But Not of the World